tuitui0415/Personal-Project/GFW/GFW/README.md

-# Assignment 7 - The Great Firewall of Santa Cruz Bloom Filters, Binary Trees and Hash Tables
+# The Great Firewall of Santa Cruz Bloom Filters, Binary Trees and Hash Tables

 This makes a word filter, filt the word king don't want or change the oldspeak to newspeak.